 Defense pick Peter Hegseth paid accuser to protect his career, his lawyer confirms

-Hegseth, 44, has denied the woman's allegations.
+Hegseth, 44, left Fox News last week after his pending nomination was announced, the network said.
+Hegseth has denied the woman's allegations.
 The incident took place in 2017.

 The Washington Post reported Saturday that Hegseth's lawyer, Timothy Parlatore, said in a statement that Hegseth had reached a settlement with his accuser, which included paying her an unknown amount of money in exchange for her signing a nondisclosure agreement.
 This arrangement was intended to stop her from filing a lawsuit and to protect Hegseth's position at Fox News, the Post reported.